algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Technical Specification.md

 CMD [ "node", "index.js" ]
 ```

-We this dockerfile we are going to be able to build the docker image and run it on any environment.
+With this dockerfile we are going to be able to build the docker image and run it on any environment.

 ### Monitoring